Cincinnati Opossum Removal

 Opossums are opportunistic livers and feeders.
 They sometimes establish a home base (especially a female with young) and often live in human structures, in which opossum removal is required.
 They rummage around at night for food and will eat almost anything, but prefer meat and rotting carcasses.
 Opossums cannot run very fast and will stand their ground when threatened, showing their 50 sharp teeth.
 In stressfully dire situations, they will feign death or “play possum” – they will fall over with their tongue hanging out, and excrete a smell similar to a rotting carcass.
 Opossums are able to hang from their tails but they rarely do this.

 Since opossums are opportunistic scavengers, they can come into conflict with people.
-Opossums will eat garbage, pet food, etc. If they come into contact with domestic pets, those pets are in danger of getting a nasty bite.
+Opossums will eat garbage, pet food, etc. If they come into contact with domesticated animals, your furry friends are in danger of getting a nasty bite.
 Opossums can also spread fleas and other parasites.
 Most of all, they often like to live in human structures, such as under sheds, decks, porches, or patios.
 They also live in attics where they will defecate and urinate all over the attic insulation.
 Therefore, opossum removal is a common request.

 Opossums do not carry rabies.
 Their body temperature is so low that the rabies virus cannot survive.
 They do carry a large amount of parasites, however, and thus are vectors for the diseases that fleas, ticks, etc. can transmit.
 They also defecate and urinate in structures, which pose the usual excrement health risks, such as leptospirosis or Salmonella.

 How to get rid of opossums: